 As dog ownership has increased it should follow that the law, both civil and criminal, would evolve to reflect the increasing importance of dogs in our everyday life.
 Would it be too much to ask for common sense legislation to have developed over the years governing our interaction with our canine friends?
 Regrettably, the law, both criminal and civil, is in a mess.
 A right dog’s breakfast.

-The Dog Control Bill is set to replace the Dogs Act 1871, the Dangerous Dogs Act 1991 and the Dangerous Dogs Act 1997.
-The proponent of the new law, Lord Redesdale, said the dangerous dogs act was “often cited as one of the worst pieces of legislation to have been taken through parliament for a very long time.”
+In criminal law, the Dog Control Bill is currently going through Parliament.
+The Bill is set to replace the Dogs Act 1871, the Dangerous Dogs Act 1991 and the Dangerous Dogs Act 1997.
+It will introduce tougher laws to tackle the threat of dangerous dogs following the failure of previous legislation to do so.

 The Dangerous Dogs Act 1991, in particular, is a notoriously poor piece of legislation.
 Rushed through Parliament following a number of high profile dog bite related deaths.
 The Act introduced penalties such as destruction of various breeds of dog with penalties for owners, including being disqualified from owning a dog for a period to be specified by the court.